-To assist Participants in understanding DTC products and services, and their use, DTC provides a number of tools, including user guides, as well as training courses through DTCC's learning portal.
+To assist Participants in understanding DTC's products, services and applications, DTC provides a number of tools, including user guides, as well as training courses through DTCC's learning portal.
 Topics covered include not only functional and operational aspects of settlement and other services at DTC, but also risk management practices and methodologies.